ansys/pyaedt-toolkits-antenna/README.rst

   :target: https://github.com/psf/black
   :alt: black

+.. reuse_start

-is a Python interface for accelerating antenna design using `Ansys Electronics Desktop <https://www.ansys.com/products/electronics>`_ (AEDT).
+The Antenna Toolkit is a Python interface for accelerating antenna design using `Ansys Electronics Desktop <https://www.ansys.com/products/electronics>`_ (AEDT).
 You can launch this toolkit from the AEDT UI or launch it directly from a Python console.